Help keep Regina beautiful by landscaping your front and side yard.

 Some properties in Regina have a separated boulevard.
 The boulevard is an area within the road right-of-way.
 All residential properties have a portion of road right-of-way.
 Sometimes all of the space is in what would typically be considered the front yard, and sometimes it is separated into two portions by the sidewalk, so that part of the space is in the front yard and part is the boulevard on the other side of the sidewalk.

-During the development of a neighbourhood or subdivision, the Developer maintains the boulevards and other open spaces until they are complete.
-Then homeowner would maintain the boulevards as part of their yard.
-Homeowners may choose to change the landscape treatment to a low maintenance product, or to one that matches the rest of their landscaping.
+During the development of a neighbourhood or subdivision, the developer maintains the boulevards and other open spaces until they are complete.

 A healthy lawn will help prevent weed establishment and growth.
 Lawns require regular mowing, watering and fertilizing.
 To help water reach your grass roots, you should aerate your lawn and remove thatch.